nodejs/benchmarking/benchmarks/README.md

-# Current Node.js bencharking infrastructure
+# Current Node.js benchmarking infrastructure

-We currently have setup a bare metal benchmark marchine https://ci.nodejs.org/computer/iojs-softlayer-benchmark/ which can be used to get repeatable results.
-The machine does not have anything else running on it and is didicated hardware opposed to a virtual machine.
+We currently have setup a bare metal benchmark machine https://ci.nodejs.org/computer/iojs-softlayer-benchmark/ which can be used to get repeatable results.
+The machine does not have anything else running on it and is dedicated hardware opposed to a virtual machine.

-In addition we have a benchmarks results machine which is used to capture results and generate summary charts from the culmulative results.
+In addition we have a benchmarks results machine which is used to capture results and generate summary charts from the cumulative results.
 This machine has not been added to the jenkins CI as it does not run jenkins jobs, instead jobs are triggered at startup or through cron.